pes18fan/pong/README.md

 ## Running

-This has only been tested on Windows, but may also work on other platforms.
+This has only been tested on Windows and Arch Linux, but should also work on other platforms.
+However, the build scripts written with just only work on Windows.

 Make sure [just](https://www.github.com/casey/just) and Odin are installed.